TRIQS/triqs/doc/reference/c++/gf/clef.rst

     }

 .. note::

-   The syntax uses a <<, not = since the array is not assigned to an expression but filled by the evaluation thereof.

    The LHS uses () and not brackets, even though it is on the mesh, because of the strange C++ limitation that [] can not be overloaded for several variables...